 The treatment options may vary depending on the cause, symptoms, and health status of the toddler (3).

 - Bacterial pink eyes are treated with antibiotic eye drops.
 Some of the commonly prescribed eye drops include fluoroquinolone (levofloxacin, ciprofloxacin), aminoglycoside (gentamicin), and macrolide (azithromycin).
 Some toddlers may receive antibiotic eye ointments, such as bacitracin, neomycin, or erythromycin.
 Chlamydial and gonorrheal conjunctivitis require systemic antibiotics along with topical eye drops or ointments.
+If there is associated infection of ears and nose an oral antiobiotic might be needed as well.

 - Viral pink eyes do not require treatment in many cases.
 Some toddlers may receive artificial teardrops to reduce eye irritation.
 In rare cases, antibiotic eye drops are prescribed if there is a risk of secondary bacterial infection.
 Herpes infection may require oral antivirals along with eye drops.
 Doctors may recommend a cold compress for viral conjunctivitis.